VRConservation/confi/_sources/5_water.md

 ## Executive Summary

-California’s disadvantaged communities (DACs) face a range of financial and staff capacity challenges as they work to keep their aging water infrastructure and related systems fully maintained.
+California’s disadvantaged communities (DACs) face financial and staff capacity challenges as they work to maintain their aging water infrastructure and related systems.
 These challenges are pitted against an increasing need for environmentally resilient infrastructure to meet the demands of rising populations and uncertainty due to climate change.
 Unmet system needs include outdated drinking water treatment facilities, incorrectly sized and leaking distribution pipes, low-quality groundwater sources, crumbling wastewater collection systems, failing wastewater treatment plants, stormwater management systems that fail to meet current weather and regulatory conditions, and localized flood mitigation hazards.
 Concurrently, decades of fire suppression have left many northern California regions and/or their vital water-supplying watersheds at risk of catastrophic wildfire damage.

 The public water sector has long relied on support from federal and state loan programs to fund new capital projects or upgrades to existing infrastructure.
 Despite recent state bond measures and funding contributions from the federal government, water infrastructure funding in California is perennially insufficient.
 Accessing new capital is needed to jump-start local projects.
 Alternative finance approaches that draw on private sector financing, such as environmental impact bonds, community-based public-private partnerships, and enhanced infrastructure financing districts, may provide California communities with additional opportunities to diversify municipal funding portfolios for these vital projects, expanding upon or leveraging the loans and grants that water agencies typically rely upon for capital projects.

 We have prepared a guide, previewed here in this brief, for municipalities and disadvantaged communities looking to strengthen and diversify funding sources to update and manage water infrastructure while meeting environmental sustainability objectives.
-The guide examines a selection of environmental impact bonds, public- private partnerships, and infrastructure financing district projects and suggests applications of these models within California DAC water systems.
+The guide examines environmental impact bonds, public-private partnerships, and infrastructure financing district projects and suggests applications of these models within California DAC water systems.
 In addition, the guide suggests a 9-step approach with supporting decision- making tools:

 1. Develop system understanding;